Part I: IoT Devices, Data, and Exploitation

 Read the Transcript

 01:00 Matthew D. Edwards: Hello and welcome to the inaugural episode of Long Way Around the Barn.
 Today, we are starting a series focused on remote monitoring, management, security and privacy in the senior living industry.
 In today’s session, we will discuss IoT devices, data, and exploitation.
 Very simply put, what do you need to know to purchase, implement and manage remote monitoring devices?
 How do you securely store, move and use the collected data?
 And how do you mitigate the exploitation of these systems by external actors.
-My guests include Nick Stark, a threat researcher at Aruba, a Hewlett Packard company, and Xavier Johnson, a full-time ethical hacker and part-time cyber security instructor at the University of Michigan.
+My guests include Nick Starke, a threat researcher at Aruba, a Hewlett Packard company, and Xavier Johnson, a full-time ethical hacker and part-time cyber security instructor at the University of Michigan.
 Welcome, gentlemen.

 01:50 Xavier Johnson: Thank you for having me.

 01:54 Matthew D. Edwards: For a senior living community interested in adopting some of the the newest connected remote monitoring technology that exists, what do you believe are some of the most important things leaders of senior living communities must consider when they’re purchasing, implementing and using connected devices in their communities and networks?
 For example, remote vital monitoring, daily activity monitoring, geographical movement mapping, predictive analytics and contact tracing.
 What do you think are some of the considerations that folks should review as it relates to hardware, network, Cloud platforms, data collection, use?
 Xavier, what are your thoughts on this?